The staff caring for you may need to ask your permission to perform a treatment, test or examination.

 It is your right to have a copy of this form.

-You will then be asked to confirm that you wish to go ahead on the day of your admission to hospital.
+We will ask you to confirm that you wish to go ahead when you come for your procedure.

 Asking for your consent

-When we ask you to agree to any treatment or investigation, you can expect the staff caring for you to explain:
+When we ask you to agree to any treatment or examination, staff caring for you will explain:

-- the type and extent of the treatment being proposed
+- the type and extent of the planned treatment

 - the advantages and disadvantages of the treatment